ELIXIREstonia/2025-01-29-EDA/docs/chapters/02_EDA_process.md

 Exploratory Data Analysis (EDA) is a crucial step in the data analysis workflow.
 It involves examining the data to understand its main characteristics, uncover patterns, spot anomalies, and test hypotheses.
 This guide will help you understand where to start, the steps involved, and what to consider at each step.

+## Document the Process

+Document your findings and the steps you took during the EDA process:
+- **Summary Report**: Create a summary report of your findings, including visualizations and key statistics.
+- **Code Documentation**: Document the code used for data cleaning, exploration, and visualization.

+Excellent medium for the code and documentation is R Markdown.
+It allows you to combine code, text, and visualizations in a single document - [See Rstudio R Markdown Guide](https://rmarkdown.rstudio.com/) for more information.

 ## Step 1: Understand the Data Context

 Before diving into the data, it's essential to understand the context: